 (6) The Complaints Partner will inform you of the conclusions and any alternative proposals to resolve the complaint (usually within 28 days of this being referred to them).

-(7) If still your complaint is still unresolved at this stage, you may refer your complaint to the Legal Ombudsman within 6 months of receiving a final response from us and 6 years from the date of the act or omission giving rise to the complaint or alternatively 3 years from the date you should reasonably have known there are grounds for complaint
+(7) If still your complaint is still unresolved at this stage, you may refer your complaint to the Legal Ombudsman within 6 months of receiving a final response from us and within 1 year of the date of the act or omission giving rise to the complaint or within 1 year of you realising there are grounds for complaint.

 The Legal Ombudsman is an independent body established by the Office for Legal Complaints under the Legal Services Act 2007 to deal with complaints against Solicitors.